-On January 28, 2022, Shanghai Niwodai Internet Services Co., Ltd. changed its corporate name to Shanghai Wuxingjia Information Technology Co., Ltd.
+On January 28, 2022, Shanghai Niwodai Internet Services Co., Ltd. changed its corporate name to Shanghai Wuxingjia Information Technology Co., Ltd., which was further deregistered on April 11, 2024.

-In August 2022, Hainan Yinke Financing Guarantee Co., Ltd., or Hainan Yinke, was incorporated as a wholly-owned PRC subsidiary of Geerong Yunke.
+In August 2022, Hainan Yinke, was incorporated as a wholly-owned PRC subsidiary of Geerong Yunke.
 Hainan Yinke provides commitment to certain institutional funding partners or the Licensed Credit Enhancement Providers.